houpjs/houp/README.md

 ## Then use in your components, you're all done!

-Use it in any component, because it is a React Hook, the component will re-render on changes.
+Since it's a React Hook, you can use it in any component, and the component will re-render when the state changes.

 ``` tsx
 import { useStore } from "houp";